todbot/blink1/qt/README.md

 - QT-5.3 for Mac
 - Xcode

+On Ubuntu, you need to install:
+- QT-5.3 for Linux (64-bit)
+- sudo apt-get install build-essential
+- sudo apt-get install mesa-common-dev libgl-dev

 To build, open up QTCreator and press "build".

 Be sure to remove the `build-blink1control-Desktop_Qt_5_3...`